pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 <img src="/docs/gen-1/images/classic/TreePotion.png">

 Follow this path in the forest picking up the Antidote and hidden Weedle Guy Potion.
-> Many grass tiles in the forest do not genrate encounters so it is important to follow this path exactly.
+> Many grass tiles in the forest do not give encounters so it is important to follow this path exactly.

 <img src="/docs/gen-1/images/classic/Forest.png" height=500>